Music Downloads

 Distorted Vortex - Music to the flooded city in 5-A.

-Encounter - The music to 3-A and -B, which is especially effective in 3-B where the stage is covered in sticky spiderwebs and rampant with demon spiders.
+Encounter - The music to 3-A and -B. It's kind of a twisted, dark song, which works better in 3-B where the stage is covered in sticky spiderwebs and rampant with demon spiders.

 Fantastic Machine - A song with a technological feel to it as you infiltrate the Nakatomi building.